coderaiser/putout/README.md

 [CoverageURL]: https://coveralls.io/github/coderaiser/putout?branch=master
 [CoverageIMGURL]: https://coveralls.io/repos/coderaiser/putout/badge.svg?branch=master&service=github

+> "Perfection is finally attained not when there is no longer anything to add,
+> but when there is no longer anything to take away"
+>
+>  (c) Antoine de Saint Exupéry

 Putout is a pluggable and configurable code transformer with built-in `eslint`, `babel plugins` and `jscodeshift codemods` support for `js`, `jsx` `typescript` and `flow` files.
 It has [a lot of transforms](#built-in-transformations) that will keep your codebase in a clean state transforming any `code smell` to readable code according to best practices.

 [![putout](https://asciinema.org/a/0akg9gkJdbmbGl6BbpaycgKZm.svg)](https://asciinema.org/a/0akg9gkJdbmbGl6BbpaycgKZm)